jrmatos/vitrine-rapida/README.md

 Vitrine Rápida is a project that was created by me as a startup product in 2020.
 Its motivation was to provide a place where small stores could show their products and their customers could order them using Whatsapp.

-For some reasons, the business was not succesful but I decided to share the work done here on my GitHub.
+For some reasons, the business was not succesful but I decided to share the work done here on my GitHub for study purposes.

 To understand it little better, you can see the promotional video: